TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/66 - Revelation/Revelation 8/Revelation 8.4.md

 ---

-And the smoke of the incense, with the prayers of the saints, went up before God out of the angel's hand.
+The smoke of the incense, with the prayers of the saints, went up before God out of the angel's hand.